I've been writing for a long time, and still have a thirst for new tips and ways to improve my writing.

 1. Put thought into your punctuation, notably the use of commas and periods.
-Your thoughts flow through the use of these two punctuation marks, put in them in the wrong place, and they can make your text confusing, even when the words are clear.
+Your thoughts flow through the use of these two punctuation marks, put them in the wrong place and they can make your text confusing, even when the words are clear.

 2. Always create and edit separately, because they're two different processes, which use different parts of the brain.
 Doing both at once will confuse you.
 Leave the job of editing til last.

 3. Write regularly, daily if possible and for around 30 minutes.
 You'll discover ideas flow more freely, and words and language will become more familiar.

 4. Learn all of the good rules of writing.
 Then learn how to break them.

 5. Get into the habit of reading a book, and become a good reader.